OISTE/repository/tmp/testcp.md

 ## Certificate Profile

-This section refers to the certificate profiles of SSL Certificates issued under the OISTE Trust Model.
+This section refers to the certificate profiles of TLS Certificates issued under the OISTE Trust Model.

 ### Version number(s)

-All certificates in the **OGTM** conform to X.509 Version 3.
+All certificates in the **OWGTM** conform to X.509 Version 3.

 ### Certificate extensions

-The different extension profiles for SSL Certificates are listed below.
+The different extension profiles for TLS Certificates are listed below.
 This information is included as basic reference.
 Issuing CAs must conform to the allowed certificate profiles mandated by the CAB/F Baseline Requirements.

-#### OISTE Standard DV SSL Certificate
+#### OISTE Standard DV TLS Certificate

 <table>
 <colgroup>